 Ability to complete what they start

 Limited partners have almost no control.
-You’re trusting the GP completely, so make sure they deserve that trust.
+Youβre trusting the GP completely, so make sure they deserve that trust.
+For inspiration on what a dedicated GP can achieve, read about how one firefighter built a real estate empire.

 Improper Documentation